Occupational Therapy

 What You’ll Learn

-- Focus on community service
+- Focus on Community Service

 Mary’s occupational therapy program is distinguished by its focus on our communities — both locally in our pro bono clinic and globally, including a 10-day summer service program at “La Alegría en el Señor” school in Lima, Peru.

-- Learn from experienced professionals
+- Learn from Experienced Professionals

 Program faculty are experienced in a broad range of practice areas within occupational therapy.
 You will have many opportunities for mentoring through advising, research, and in your capstone experience.